distributedio/configo/README.md

 ## Toml
-[shafreeck/toml](https://github.com/shafreeck/toml) is a modification version of [naoina/toml](https://github.com/naoina/toml), adding the abililty to parse complex struct tags and bug fixed.
+[shafreeck/toml](https://github.com/shafreeck/toml) is a modification version of [naoina/toml](https://github.com/naoina/toml), adding the abililty to parse complex struct tags and with bugs fixed.

 ## Validation
 configo has a builtin validator with regex and range support